-To gain a better understanding of the SDGs and how they relate to LGBTI persons, this background paper focused on SDG 3 on health and wellbeing and the supplementary fact sheet provides concrete recommendations that link the health and well-being of LGBTI people directly to the achievement of the 2030 Agenda.
-This resource can be useful for civil society to find entry points to input into the VNR process when focusing on health issues.
+The background paper and fact sheets provide concrete recommendations that link the health and well-being of LGBTI people directly to the achievement of the 2030 Agenda.
+These can be a useful resource for civil society inputs into the VNR process.